 - Capture a photo of the airport sign, or an airport feature such as a mosaic floor (with your feet in the photo).

-- Take and share a photo of your plane/bus/train with info about the type of vehicle you’ll be travelling on, and about your travel route
+- Take and share a photo of your plane/bus/train with info about the type of vehicle you'll be traveling on and about your travel route

 - Snap a photo of your airplane seat/row for your stories.
 Include friends and family traveling with you.